Constructing Confidence Intervals for 'the' Generalization Error -- a Comprehensive Benchmark Study: Empirical examination

 For DGPs to evaluate the CIs on, we used both real and simulated data.
 In choosing ways to generate this data, we specifically wanted to avoid dependencies of observations between replications of problem instances.
 Of course, this point is not an issue for simulated data, and neither when dividing extremely large data into disjoint subsets, one may reasonably argue.
 As we aim to apply the CI methods to datasets with up to $n_\D$ = 10000 observations across 500 replications and additionally required 100000 samples as external validation data to reliably approximate the target(s) of inference, we needed datasets with at least 5.1 million observations.
 Because the methods have vastly different runtime requirements, we categorized them into three categories: The most expensive inference methods were only applied to datasets of the \emph{tiny} category ($100$), the expensive methods were applied to \emph{small} ($n_\D = 100, 500$), and the remaining ones to \emph{all} ($n_\D = 100, 500, 1000, 5000, 10000$).
 The categories of the methods are given in table \Cref{tab:InferParamSettings}.

 Unfortunately, freely available, large, and high-quality data sets without time dependencies are very rare and we were only able to find the \textit{Higgs} dataset, which was generated using a physics simulation \citep{baldi2014searching}.
-To sidestep the problem of resampling from smaller real data sets, we simulated the remaining 17 datasets.
+To sidestep the problem of resampling from smaller real data sets, we simulated the remaining 18 datasets.
 For seven of those, we estimated the density of real-world datasets from OpenML \citep{OpenML2013} using the method from \cite{borisov2023language}, and then generated samples from the estimated distribution.
 The main idea of the method is to treat each row of the table as a sequence of text, fine-tune a large language model, and then use its generative capabilities to simulate new observations.
 These seven datasets were primarily selected from the OpenML CC-18 and CTR-23, which are two curated benchmarking suites for classification and regression \citep{bischl2021openml, fischer2023openml}.
 For another three datasets, we estimated the covariance matrix of a normal distribution from medical real-world datasets.
-Finally, we generated another seven linear and highly non-linear datasets using existing simulators.
-This resulted in 9 regression and binary classification problems each, with the number of features ranging from 8 to 102.
+Finally, we generated another eight linear and highly non-linear datasets using existing simulators.
+This resulted in 9 regression and 10 binary classification problems each, with the number of features ranging from 8 to 6400.
+For the \textit{highdim} dataset -- which was only used to evaluate well-performing inference methods -- different variants were used with $100$ up to $6400$ features.
 In summary, our aim was to consider a wide range of different DGPs to avoid drawing conclusions that are limited to very specific DGPs and to enable the formulation of more general guidelines.
 Table \ref{tab:Datasets} gives an overview of the datasets that were used in the benchmark study.
-All but the Higgs dataset, which has 11 million observations, were generated to have 5.1 million rows.
+All but the Higgs dataset, which has 11 million observations, and the highdim data, where we set $n_\D = 500$, were generated to have 5.1 million rows.
 For the exact details on how the datasets were simulated, see \Cref{app:datasets}.